Babylon Movement: History

-Relations with the Chaldean Catholic Church and Assyrians
+Public relations

 The Chaldean Catholic Church issued a statement confirming that it has nothing to do with the Babylon Brigades, nor Rayan as its leader or its members in the Iraqi parliament, and that it doesn't represent them.
-The Babylon Movement has previously engaged in public spouts with Cardinal Sako of the church, with both sides accusing each other of stealing properties for the benefit of themselves and/or their respective organization.
+The Babylon Movement has previously engaged in public spats with Cardinal Sako of the church, with both sides accusing each other of stealing properties for the benefit of themselves and/or their respective organization.
 The church has since distanced itself from the Babylon Movement and Rayan.

 However, Archbishop Bashar Warda, a prominent leader within the Chaldean Catholic Church, continues to express unwavering support for the Babylon Movement, despite the well-documented record of severe human rights abuses by the group.
 This alliance has drawn sharp criticism, particularly from Cardinal Louis Sako, who accuses Warda of acting as the Godfather of the Babylon Movement and prioritizing benefits from Rayan al-Kildani over the protection of church interests.

 It was also denied by Assyrian Christian MPs such as Imad Youkhana and Yonadam Kanna, where the representatives stated that the Babylon Brigades and their leader do not represent Christians, that Rayan himself is far from Christianity and the battalions led by him represent him personally.
 The movement has been implicated in several instances of prior human rights violations against Assyrians, including looting of villages, kidnapping of members of the Nineveh Plain Protection Units, and the Bakhdida wedding fire.

 The Babylon Movement has also been noted for its hijacking of Assyrian political representation in Iraq.
 In 2024, al-Kildani instituted a mass change of political leadership in the Nineveh Plains with Babylon Movement proxies, replacing 15 leaders appointed by the Kurdish-backed Nineveh Provincial Council.
 Previous elections in 2021 and the takeover of NPU in 2023 have been condemned and criticized, and the Babylon Movement as well as Rayan and his affiliated remain deeply unpopular among Assyrians in Iraq.